en-US

 • Speed Test uses HTTP CONNECT requests to upgrade the HTTP connection to WebSocket, and some HTTP proxy servers reject HTTP CONNECT ports to non-SSL ports by default.

-See the Bandwidth Estimation to learn more about the bandwidth consumed by speed tests.
+See the Data Usage Estimation to learn more about the bandwidth consumed by speed tests.

 Example of on-demand Speed Tests